Hire in Argentina

 The employee needs to apply for:

-- a work identification number (Código Único de Identificación Laboral) (CUIL) which is similar to a social security number.
-The CUIL also serves as an individual tax identification number for employers and can be applied for by registering with ANSES, the National Social Security fund;
+- a work identification number (Código Único de Identificación Laboral, abbreviated as CUIL).
+This serves a similar function as a social security number.
+The CUIL also serves as an individual tax identification number for employers and can be applied for by registering with the National Social Security fund (ANSES).

-- a National Identity Card (Documento nacional de identidad) (DNI).
-Its function is similar to a social security number and it is needed for entering into contractual agreements such as renting/buying property and setting up a bank account.
+- a National Identity Card (Documento nacional de identidad, abbreviated as DNI).
+Its function is similar to a social security number and it is needed for entering into contractual agreements such as renting or buying property and setting up a bank account.
 The DNI can be obtained by registering with the local Registry of People office within 90 days of arrival in Argentina.

 Public Holidays in 2022